 Shrimp Stir Fry Variations

 One of the best aspects of stir fry is how easily customizable it is.
 Substitutions or additions of other ingredients are very welcome and often elevate and make the dish even tastier.
+It’s a great opportunity to clean out the extra veggies in your fridge and use them in a delicious dish.

 • Make it spicy: Add a kick to the stir fry with sliced jalapeno peppers or red pepper flakes.
+Or, add a few drops of sriracha to your plate.

 Tips from the Kitchen

 • Purchase large tail-on shrimp: It is best to use large tail-on shrimp as the tail adds flavor.
-Make sure to devein and peel the shrimp prior to adding into the stir fry.
+Make sure to devein and peel the shrimp prior to adding them into the stir fry.

-• Use olive or avocado oil: Stir fry is best when cooked over high heat, so a high-smoke point oil like olive or avocado oil is vital.
+• Use olive or avocado oil: Stir fry is best cooked over high heat, so a high-smoke point oil like olive or avocado oil is vital.
 Check out our ultimate oil guide for more oil-y tips.

 • Garnish: For extra visual appeal, top the dish with toasted sesame seeds.